uowaep/CubiQuake/README.md

 - add alpha handling to the texture shader

 ### ChangeLog
+r101
+- view distances can now be set in the console and modified during gameplay (they are server dependent though)
+- added console commands to modify view ranges: viewdist1, viewheight1, viewdist2, viewheight2, resetview
+- added some comments to default.cfg

 r96
 - added ambient, static, and dynamic light
 - added a torch cubic object, using the torch model from Quake